akilaa-s/api-automation/README.md

 4. in actual test or js file, while importing, use const {assert, should} = require('chai') if there is are more methods to be imported at once , i.e avec {}
 -------------
 # possible errors in axios
-1. For get calls, check the params and auth params - they should be as one object axios.get(config.API.yourGetAPI, {
+1. For get calls, check the params and auth params - they should be as one object:

+axios.get(config.API.yourGetAPI, {
             headers: {
                 "x-api-key": config.apiKey,